BlinkDL/RWKV-LM/README.md

 ![RWKV-eval2](RWKV-eval2.png)

-RWKV [loss vs token position] for 10000 long documents in Pile.
-1B5-4k is mostly flat after 1500, but 3B-4k and 7B-4k have some slopes, and the slope of 7B-4k is larger.
-I believe RWKV 100B will be very good at this, and "RWKV 1T is probably all you need" :)
+RWKV [loss vs token position] for 10000 ctx4k+ documents in Pile.
+RWKV 1B5-4k is mostly flat after ctx1500, but 3B-4k and 7B-4k and 14B-4k have some slopes, and they are getting better.
+This debunks the old view that RNNs cannot model long ctxlens.
+We can predict that RWKV 100B will be great, and RWKV 1T is probably all you need :)

 ![RWKV-ctxlen](RWKV-ctxlen.png)

+I believe RNN is a better candidate for fundamental models, because: (1) It's more friendly for ASICs (no kv cache).
+(2) It's more friendly for RL.
+(3) When we write, our brain is more similar to RNN.
+(4) The universe is like an RNN too (because of locality).
+Transformers are non-local models.

 RWKV-3 1.5B on A40 (tf32) = always 0.015 sec/token, tested using simple pytorch code (no CUDA), GPU utilization 45%, VRAM 7823M